One of the greatest powers of the Firstup platform is publish once, reach everywhere - mobile, web, intranets, digital signage, email, and more!

 - View the content in the web or mobile experience.

-- Edit an email template or amplifier to pull in content from your test channel and see how it looks.
+- Edit an email template or Microapp to pull in content from your test topic and see how it looks.
 With emails, you can even use Send Test Email to see the results in your email client.